Constantin Brâncuși University of Târgu Jiu

-Constantin Brâncuși University (Romanian: Universitatea Constantin Brâncuși) is an accredited higher education institution of public interest, with legal personality and non-profit character, established in accordance with the legal provisions, according to the Romanian Government Decision no. 288 / 01.06.1992, and operates on the basis of the principles of university autonomy and academic freedom, under the coordination of the Ministry of National Education - central specialized authority.
+Constantin Brâncuși University of Târgu Jiu (Romanian: Universitatea „Constantin Brâncuși” din Târgu Jiu) is an accredited higher education institution of public interest, with legal personality and non-profit character, established in accordance with the legal provisions, according to the Romanian Government Decision no. 288 / 01.06.1992, and operates on the basis of the principles of university autonomy and academic freedom, under the coordination of the Ministry of National Education - central specialized authority.
 Constantin Brâncuși University of Târgu-Jiu is a university concerned, especially, in offering young people the chance to choose various study programs, in accordance with the requirements of the highly qualified labor market.
 Prior to 1992 it offered technology degrees as part of University of Craiova.

 Historic

 Since the establishment of the university, the educational offer has experienced a marked diversification, in order to meet the training needs of young people, as well as the requirements identified for the professional insertion of graduates.
 Thus, Constantin Brâncuși University today has 23 study programs for the undergraduate and 21 master's degree programs.
 The significant efforts made to diversify the educational offer have been corroborated with those for the development of the material base, the institutional infrastructure and the human resource, in order to ensure competitive and qualitative conditions, related to the requirement of European standards.